carbon-language/carbon-lang/README.md

 the C++ community, completing the 0.1 language design, and completing the Carbon Explorer implementation of this design.
-Beyond that, we plan to prioritize C++ interoperability and a realistic toolchain that implements the 0.1 language, including interop, and can be used to evaluate Carbon in more detail.
+Beyond that, we plan to prioritize C++ interoperability and a realistic toolchain that implements the 0.1 language, including interoperability, and can be used to evaluate Carbon in more detail.
 You can see our [roadmap](/docs/project/roadmap.md) for more details.

 ## Carbon and C++